Bỏ qua đến nội dung

 • Step: 1

-If you configure YAML directly, add this under the counter: section in configuration.yaml.
+If you configure YAML directly, add it to the counter: section in configuration.yaml.

-Part 2: Create an automation to detect delivery drivers (AI layer)
+Part 2: Create the delivery person recognition automation (AI layer)

-You can create this via the UI Automation Editor or by pasting YAML.
-Below is a version standardized according to the real-world flow you are using.
+You can create this via the UI Automation Editor or paste the YAML.
+Below is the standardized version based on the actual flow you are using.

 description: ""